Take a hike … in Gauteng!

-Near the town of Heidelberg, and about an hour’s drive from Johannesburgburg, is the Suikerbosrand Nature Reserve, a nearly 12 000 hectare reserve dominated by the Suikerbosrand Mountain Range, which peaks at nearly two kilometres above sea level.
+Near Heidelberg, and about an hour’s drive from Johannesburg, is the Suikerbosrand Nature Reserve, a nearly 12 000 hectare reserve dominated by the Suikerbosrand Mountain Range, which peaks at nearly two kilometres above sea level.
 The reserve is a hiker’s paradise, criss-crossed by an extensive, 66-km network of backpacking trails.
 Multiple-day hikers shelter in the overnight huts interspersed throughout the area, each of which is equipped with beds, hot showers, chemical toilets and undercover braai facilities.
 A more generously equipped meditation hut on an outpost not part of the other trails can be booked for a few days isolation.

 The great thing about this system is that you can tailor your route to whatever timeframe you have in mind, whether you want a quick overnighter or you plan to cover the entire reserve, which can take about six days’ worth of hardcore hiking.
 There are also a couple of day-visitor trails that take hardly a few hours to complete, as well as a wheelchair friendly trail and a 60 km, tarred ‘tourist’ trail for vehicles.
 The mountain itself is composed of igneous basalt rock and sedimentary sandstone, and the ecosystem supports a wide variety of grasses, trees and wild flowers, including the Highveld Protea, or Suikerbos, from which the reserve takes its name.